 In the end, we got a good rest and had a great dinner in the city before the final aurora, which became another long night for me.

 Interestingly, I met more Thai people in Murmansk than in DC, from the night at Aurora Village, a tour at Lenin icebreaker, and at the aurora hunt on the final night.
-It was noticed by a Russian woman from another group tour I had conversation over the vodka that more Thais had come to the city in the recent years.
-Obviously the tour operator, targeted Thai tourists.
+It was noticed by a Russian woman from another group tour I had a conversation over the vodka that more Thais had come to the city in recent years.
+Obviously the tour operator targeted Thai tourists.

 It was my third and last full day in Murmansk Oblast.
 And it was the first time in years that I was with a tour guide.
-Fortunately, it was toward the end of touring aurora season in mid April.
+Fortunately, it was toward the end of touring aurora season in mid-April.
 So, it wasn’t too busy and five of us were pretty much exclusive almost the whole trip they took us.
-And we had to thank Angelika, whom took care of us along the trip from the day trip to Teriberka, the two nights of aurora hunts, the city tour.
+And we had to thank Angelika, who took care of us along the trip from the day trip to Teriberka, the two nights of aurora hunts, the city tour.
 Certainly, it was quite an adventure and really memorable.